 Details: Compton Arms, 4 Compton Avenue, London, N1 2XD | £££

 12:51.
 If you haven’t visited yet, then it’s about time.
 Coming to you from Great British Menu-winning chef James Cochran, it’s a beautiful, airy spot with double-height ceilings, where candy-pink banquettes contrast with soft vintage lighting and reclaimed wood-panelled walls.
 The tasting menu is a snapshot of Cochran’s inimitable knack for combining multiple influences, from jerk ham hock terrine to slow-braised beef shin with smoked bone marrow; cured mackerel with kohlrabi; and cep mousse with ‘walnut soil’.

 Details: 107 Upper Street, N1 1QN | Tasting menu £40

 Prawn on the Lawn

-This fishmonger-cum-seafood bar has a catchy name, but it doesn’t joke about when it comes to selling and serving its ultra-fresh seafood.
-Pick off a platter of Fruits De Mer at their cosy counter seating, or try tapas-style fish dishes from a daily changing menu like scallop ceviche, passion fruit and chilli.
+This fishmonger-cum-seafood bar has a catchy name, but it doesn’t joke around when it comes to selling and serving its ultra-fresh seafood, delivered daily from its Padstow branch.
+Pick off a platter of fruits de mer at their cosy counter seating, or try tapas-style fish dishes from a daily changing menu like mackerel with n’duja & fennel.
 You could say it’s surf on the turf.

-Like the best restaurants in Islington?
-Then – crazy idea – check out some of our other area guides right here…
+Enjoyed reading about the best restaurants in Islington?
+Then – crazy idea – check out the best restaurant in every London neighbourhood…